MikolajKolek/random-chess/OVERVIEW.md

 While currently the server is bundled with the Compose application code, the project structure allows a networked architecture to be implemented very easily.

-All the communication with the server is done by the `ClientApi` interface defined in the `shared` module.
+All the communication with the server is done using the `ClientApi` interface defined in the `shared` module.
 It is implemented by the `Server` class in the `server` module.
-The repo also includes a demo network layer implementation, which demonstrates how easy it would be to implement without any changes to the server implementation.
+The repo also includes a demo network layer implementation, which demonstrates how easy it would be to implement without any changes to the `Server` implementation.

 # Accounts
 The app does not currently have support for multiple users.
 The database is, however, implemented with full account support.
-To make it work on the PO side, the app is always "logged in" as a specific, special user account, defined in the configuration file.
+To make it work on the application side, the app is always "logged in" as a specific, special user account, defined in the configuration file.

 # Compose app
 The desktop app is made using [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/).
-This framework is not yet mature, but as a declarative framework it is a very elegant (in terms of code structure) way of creating user interfaces.
+The framework is not yet mature, but as a declarative framework it is a very elegant (in terms of code structure) way of creating user interfaces.

 The app code is split into two parts: